 The Tom Joslin Internship Award was established in memory of faculty member and documentary filmmaker Tom Joslin, who taught at Hampshire from 1977 to 1980.
 This award supports students doing internships in film, video, television, screenwriting, and digital performance art.

 Grants range from $200-$800, depending on financial need and availability of funding.

 IMPORTANT: Students with high financial need doing internships with Hampshire alums, please apply ASAP.
 If your ability to do the internship is contingent upon funding, we will do our best to notify you early.

 In order to be considered for this grant, you must:

 1. Be a current Hampshire student in good academic and disciplinary standing.

 2. Be returning to Hampshire upon completion of the internship (graduating students and students taking a non-academic leave are not eligible).

-4. Priority will be given to students who are doing eligible internships with Hampshire alums through the Creative Media Internship Program, and who can demonstrate financial need; however, students doing other internships will also be considered.
+Priority will be given to students who are doing eligible internships with Hampshire alums through the Creative Media Internship Program, and who can demonstrate financial need; however, students doing other internships will also be considered.